knakit/set-ifs-currency-rates-api/README.md

 You may import the permission set, Create a new user and grant only that and the Company access.

 Never use super users or Application Owner.
 We are not recording the userID and Password anywhere during the process but we cannot guarantee what's happening during the way.

+#### What technologies are used in this service?
+IFS currency rate update API uses [IFS-WSO2 ESB Connector](https://github.com/knakit/wso2-esb-connector-ifs) which is based on IFS Java Access Provider.
+Complete IFS code can be found in [source/wso2/src/main/synapse-config/sequences/SeqInsertIFSCurrencyRatePLSQL.xml](source/wso2/src/main/synapse-config/sequences/SeqInsertIFSCurrencyRatePLSQL.xml)

+#### Which IFS versions are supported?
+We have tested this with IFS 10 but it should work with IFS versions from App 7.5 upwards.
+Make sure you use the correct IFS version in the request.

+## Issues/Feature requests
+If you have a GitHub account, Please feel free to use [issues](https://github.com/knakit/set-ifs-currency-rates-api/issues).
+Otherwise send an email to [knakit.dev@gmail.com](mailto:knakit.dev@gmail.com) with details.

 ## Credits
 This solution is powered by [WSO2](https://wso2.com/integration/) which is one of the best and open source integration platforms and hosted in [Oracle Cloud](https://www.oracle.com/cloud/free).